Is sexting a criminal offence

+Sexting could be a criminal offence regardless of consent.
 People who send explicit images and videos over SMS need to be aware of the legal risks that are attached to such sexting.
 Here we offer sexting legal advice.

 Sexting is sending sexually explicit messages, photos, or video via mobile telephone, computer, or any digital device.
 Sexting includes photos and videos containing nudity or showing simulated sex acts.